govtrack/congress-maps/README.md

 # Mapping US Congressional Districts

-These instructions create maps for the 118th Congress using district boundaries as of the 2022 elections.)
+These instructions create maps for the 119th Congress using district boundaries as of the 2024 elections.)

-NOTE: Typically we use Census Bureau data but to get ahead of the game for the 118th Congress, since Census data is not yet published for the new districts, these instructions use congressional district geospatial data collected by the [American Redistricting Project](https://thearp.org/blog/map-archive/) as combined into a single file by [Glenn Rice](https://acsdatacommunity.prb.org/discussion-forum/f/forum/977/shapefiles-for-118th-cds-current-slds) on June 8, 2022.
-ARP doesn't include boundaries for DC and the island territories, so they are added from the Census's most recent congressional district shapefiles.
+Follow the steps below to create a web map of United States congressional districts from [Census Bureau geospatial data](https://www.census.gov/programs-surveys/geography/technical-documentation/user-note/cd-sld-note.html).
+This year we are using Census Bureau data, but some years we use [American Redistricting Project](https://thearp.org/blog/map-archive/) shapefiles when Census data is out of date.

----
+We use Mapbox to render the web map.
+You can also use this to create a lat/lng-to-congressional district API using the Mapbox API.
+You will need an account on Mapbox.com.

 Follow the steps below to create a web map of United States congressional districts from [Census Bureau geospatial data](https://www.census.gov/programs-surveys/geography/technical-documentation/user-note/cd-sld-note.html) using Mapbox to render the web map.
 You can also use this to create a lat/lng-to-congressional district API using the Mapbox API.